 Perhaps it’s because its history in the same family spans three centuries, so there’s not a lot they don’t know about keeping guests happy.

-Quite simply, this remarkable hotel is mainly down to the Kelly family themselves, but it's also that has everything anyone could want, for both individuals and families.
+The appeal of this remarkable hotel is mainly down to the Kelly family themselves, but it's also that has everything anyone could want, for both individuals and families.
 Its special qualities are so wide-ranging that it’s hard to know where to begin - will it be with the stunning art collection they have built up over the years, the exceptional leisure and pampering facilities (constantly updated), or perhaps the unusual amount of ‘personal space’ offered in a series of comfortable lounging areas around the hotel; for some the highlight of the hotel is the two excellent restaurants (see below).

 It’s known as the ‘hotelier’s hotel’ because so many others in the hospitality industry choose to come here to relax (praise indeed!) and, along with exceptional hospitality (and a no conference/event policy), its key appeal is that there is genuinely something for everybody, so people with different interests can do their own thing (or nothing at all) then meet up with friends and family over dinner to chat about their day.